DAddYE/loop/README.md

 ## About

-  This project is very a port of [watch(2)](https://github.com/visionmedia/watch) implemented by VisionMedia.
+  This project is a port of [watch(2)](https://github.com/visionmedia/watch) implemented by VisionMedia.

 ## Milliseconds resolution

  We support millisecond resolution i.e.:

 ```
-$ watch -i 0.3 echo hey
+$ loop -i 0.3 echo hey
 ```

 ## Examples